https-github-com-jamiehenzy/3341_exer_1-jamiehenzy/README.md

 To learn more about following users, read ["Following People"](https://docs.github.com/en/github/getting-started-with-github/following-people).

 ## 📝 Assignment 1:
-* Open a pull request and let me know that you’ve finished this course.
+* Open a pull request and let me know that you’ve finished this assignment.
 * Create a new markdown file in this repository.
 In it, let me know what you learned and what you are still confused about.
 Experiment with different styles!

 ## 📝 Assignment 2: Build a GitHub portfolio to showcase your skills!